Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

-\begin{remark} \normalfont The classification of simple discrete representations of $\mathrm{Aut}(\N)$ has been described in \cite{SS2},\footnote{They are called \textit{algebraic representations} rather than discrete representations.
-But it is not hard to see that these two notions coincide.}, though they consider the infinite symmetric group $\varinjlim_n \Aut([n])$ rather than the bigger group of all bijections.
-The second and third classifications, as far as the authors know, do not appear in literature.
-We also point out that isomorphism classes of irreducible representations of $\mathrm{GL}_n(\mathbb{F}_q)$ have been classified in \cite[Section 9]{Ze} when $R$ is the complex field. \end{remark}
+\begin{remark} \normalfont Sam and Snowden gave in \cite[Proposition 6.1.5]{SS2} a parametrization of irreducible \textit{algebraic representations} of $\varinjlim_n S_n$ over the complex field.
+In \cite[Theorem 1.10]{Nag2}, Nagpal proved that their parameterization actually holds for arbitrary fields.
+Moreover, he established in \cite[Theorem 1.12]{Nag2} a parametrization of irreducible \textit{admissible representations} of $\varinjlim_n \mathrm{GL}_n(\mathbb{F}_q)$ for any field in which $q$ is invertible.
+By carefully checking definitions, it is not hard to see that algebraic representations in \cite{SS2} or admissible representations in \cite{Nag2} are precisely discrete representations in this paper.
+Therefore, they have established the parameterizations for $\varinjlim_n S_n$ and $\varinjlim_n \mathrm{GL}_n(\mathbb{F}_q)$, while Nagpal's results are even more general.
+Other parameterizations given in this theorem, as far as the authors know, do not appear in the literature.
+Furthermore, for $\mathrm{Aut}(\mathbb{Q}, \leqslant)$, the above parametrization holds for any field; for $\mathcal{Z}(p^n)$ and $\mathcal{Z}(p^{\infty})$, the above parameterizations hold for any field of characteristic distinct from $p$.

-\begin{remark} \normalfont In \cite{SS2} Sam and Snowden studied \textit{algebraic representations} of the infinite general linear group.
-Their work and the work described in this paper look quite similar, but are actually very different.
-To avoid possible confusion, let us briefly mention their setup.
-Let $V$ be a complex vector space with countable dimension, let $G$ be the infinite general linear group over $V$, and let $T_n$ be the tensor product of $n$ copies of $V$.
-Clearly, $V$ is a representation of $G$.
-A representation of $G$ is call \textit{algebraic} in \cite{SS2} if it is a subquotient of the direct sum of finitely many copies of $T_n$ ($n$ be different).
-In summary, what they considered are (algebraic) complex representations of the infinite general linear group over the complex field, while in this paper we consider (discrete) representations (over any field of characteristic 0) of the infinite general linear group over a finite field. \end{remark}
+Algebraic representations of the infinite general linear group were also considered in \cite{SS2}.
+Their work and the work described in this paper look quite similar, but are different.
+Actually, what they considered are algebraic complex representations of $\varinjlim_n \mathrm{GL}_n (\mathbb{C})$, while in this paper we consider discrete representations (over any field of characteristic 0) of $\varinjlim_n \mathrm{GL}_n (\mathbb{F}_q)$.